Party of Democratic Action of Sandžak: History

 In late November the MNVS selected a new government.
 The secretary of the SDA, Rasim Ljajić was named the prime minister, while Ugljanin remained the president of the MNVS.
 The SDA maintained majority in the government, with the Liberal Bosniak Organisation and the Party of National Equity also being represented.

 After the European Community declared the recognition of former Yugoslav republics in December 1991, Ugljanin sent the results of referendum to the Dutch Foreign Minister Hans van den Broek asking for "the recognition and full international and legal subjectivity of Sandžak".
 In January 1992, the MNVS declared the creation of a "special status" for Sandžak that would give to the region a far-reaching autonomy.
 The initiative wasn't recognised by the Yugoslav or Serbian government.

-In a follow-up letter to the European Ministerial Council of 5 April 1992, Ugljanin, under the impact of the imminent foundation of the Federal Republic of Yugoslavia (founded after other republics left the SFR Yugoslavia, except Serbia and Montenegro), and referring to the Bosnian War, asked again for the recognition of Sandžak, as well as deployment of UN troops and other international presence.
+In a follow-up letter to the European Ministerial Council of 5 April 1992, Ugljanin, under the impact of the imminent foundation of the Federal Republic of Yugoslavia (founded after other republics left the SFR Yugoslavia, except Serbia and Montenegro), and referring to the Bosnian War of Independence, asked again for the recognition of Sandžak, as well as deployment of UN troops and other international presence.

 On 18 April, a Conference of Muslim Intellectuals of Sandžak, Montenegro and Serbia protested, in strong terms, against the foundation of the FR Yugoslavia against their will, calling for its nonrecognition.
 The MNVS adopted a resolution on 28 April that denied existence of the FR Yugoslavia, and insisted that the Sandžak Muslims should join the republic of their choice, which, in this case, was the Bosnian Muslim dominated Republic of Bosnia and Herzegovina.
 In the resolution, it was bluntly said that "Muslims of Sandžak do not recognise newly created Yugoslavia".